KayChansiri/ClassificationTree/README.md

 df_encoded['y'] = df_encoded['y'].map({'yes': 1, 'no': 0})
 ```
 ## 2. Model Training
 Now that we have prepared the dataset, let's begin with model training.
 We will split the testing data into a test and training set.
 Remeber that Kaggle provides two datasets for this project and we are now working with the testing data and leave the test set on the side.
 Our way of separting the testing data into a training set and a testing set in addition to the real test set that we are not exploring now yield us three daatsets: 1) the traning set of the training data, 2) the validation set (i.e., the training set of the traning data), 3) the actual testing set from the traning data.
 Having a validation set allows us to detect issues that may arise such as overfitting and allowing us to fine tune necessary hyperparameters.

+For model training below, I fine-tune only one hyperparamter, which is 'max_depth.'

 ```ruby
 from sklearn.model_selection import train_test_split